Will Ospreay: Progress Wrestling (2012–2019, 2023)

-United Kingdom independent circuit (2012–2017)
+British independent circuit (2012–2023)

-Ospreay has regularly wrestled for International Pro Wrestling: United Kingdom (IPW: UK) since September 2012 in singles matches, with Robinson as Swords of Essex and with Tom Dawkins as Spitfire Britannia, playing off their alter egos Pure Britannico and Neo Britannico for Lucha Britannia.
+Throughout his career, Ospreay was regular on the British independent scene and has regularly wrestled for International Pro Wrestling: United Kingdom (IPW: UK) since September 2012 in singles matches, with Paul Robinson as Swords of Essex and with Tom Dawkins as Spitfire Britannia, playing off their alter egos Pure Britannico and Neo Britannico for Lucha Britannia.
 Ospreay made it through to the final of the UK Super 8 tournament in both 2014 and 2015, losing to Zack Sabre Jr and Rampage Brown respectively.
 He won the 30-man Battle Royale 2014 in April but failed to win it the following year when the All England Championship was on the line.
 On 28 March 2016, Ospreay lost a Loser Leaves Town match to his former Spitfire Britannia partner Dawkins.

-The Swords of Essex began wrestling for Future Pro Wrestling (FPW) in May 2013 and after a series of wins became the first FPW Tag Team Champions after winning a four-way match.
+The Swords of Essex began wrestling for Future Pro Wrestling (FPW) in May 2013 and, after a series of wins, became the first FPW Tag Team Champions after winning a four-way match.
 They held the titles for nine months and eventually became embroiled in a Best of Four match series against both The London Riots and The Alpha Males (Iestyn Rees & Charlie Garrett) for the FPW Tag Team Championship.
 The Swords of Essex failed to win a match in the series, with Ospreay wrestling the final match, which also had the London Riots' IPW:UK and New Generation Wrestling Tag Team Championship on the line, without Robinson.
 Ospreay has been unable to replicate similar success as a singles wrestler, twice entering the Zero G tournament but failing to win.